siberianfox/tinygwiki/TinyG-Configuration.md

 This page describes how configuration works in **text mode**.
 All configs on this page are also accessible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.

 # Summary / Cheat Sheet
+Connect to the TinyG USB at 115,200 baud.
 To see a value enter `$cmd`.
 To set a value enter `$cmd=value`.
 Most commands are self explanatory.
 See [following sections](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#Settings-Details) for those that require further explanation.